sebasmos/sebasmos.github.io/cv.md

 ### Education

 - 2020-2022\. **MsC.
 Joint Master on Image Processing and Computer vision** ([**IPCV**](http://ipcv.eu/)).
-The University of Bordeaux, the Autonomous University of Madrid, Peter's catholic University of Pazmany.
-Full scholarship from Erasmus Mundus Joint Master (EMJM). **Location**: Spain - France -Hungary, **Scoring**: 80%.
+Full scholarship from Erasmus Mundus Joint Master (EMJM).
+The University of Bordeaux, the Autonomous University of Madrid, Peter's catholic University of Pazmany. . **Location**: Spain - France -Hungary, **Scoring**: 80%.
-- 2020\. **Data Scientist**.
-[Correlation One.
-DS4A/Colombia 4.0](https://www.correlation-one.com/) Our program offers a unique opportunity to learn data science from the world’s foremost experts to apply AI to real business initiatives at leading technology companies.
+- 2020\. **Data Scientist** - [Correlation One.
+DS4A/Colombia 4.0](https://www.correlation-one.com/).
+Data Science program organized by Colombian governement and Correlation One to learn from the world’s foremost experts to apply AI to real business initiatives at leading technology companies.
 We developped a prescriptive application  with machine learning methods, AWS, and SQL technologies.
 Omnivida - MiniTIC
 - 2014-2019\. **B.A.
 Electronics and Telecommunications engineering**.
 University of Cauca.  **RANKING**: 3° Position. **Scoring**: 84.488% **GPA**: 3.56

 ### Grants, Awards and Honors